Synchronization gauge field, standing waves and one-way-speed of light: Experimental evidence of standing waves:

 \section{Experimental evidence of standing waves:}

-The nature of standing waves including the precise position of the antinodes has been detected experimentally.
+The issue is now whether one can experimentally detect standing wave, particularly the location of anti-nodes without any choice of synchrony.
+The nature of standing waves including the precise position of the antinodes has already been detected experimentally.
 Historically, optical standing waves were first detected experimentally by Wiener \cite{wiener1890stehende}.
 He put a thin photographic emulsion to a silver mirror surface and illuminated the mirror normally by a quasi-monochromatic light from a sodium arc lamp.
 Several blackened equidistant parallel bands were observed on the emulsion after development.
 The blackened maxima were due to the intersection between the emulsion and the anti-nodes of the standing waves.
 Subsequently, many experiments unambiguously confirmed the existence of specific nodes and antinodes \cite{pan2017direct,cha2010demonstration}.
 Similar experiments with sound wave are even more abundant.